pushme-pullyou/pushme-pullyou.github.io/README.md

 ## Change Log
 --------------------------------------------------------------

-_See also indicidual script read me files in folders for more timely and script-specific updates_
+_See also individual script read me files in folders for more timely and script-specific updates_

 ### 2017-05-24